seknox/trasa/website/docs/install/initial-setup.md

 ### Create a firewall rule for TRASA

-- Go to Networking-> Firewalls on Main menu
+- Go to Networking-> Firewalls on the Main menu.
-- Click the "Create Firewall" button
+- Click the "Create Firewall" button.
   <img alt="network-firewall-create" src={('/img/docs/cloud/do/network-firewall-create.png')} />

-- Fill in the names and description
+- Fill in the name and description
 - Enter TRASA IP as source IP in inbound rules
   <img alt="inbound-rule" src={('/img/docs/cloud/do/inbound-rule.png')} />